DioukouS/EcommerceWebsApp-AfricTouch/README.md

 4. **Database:** JSON File Storage
    Stores product data and user information, acting as the database for the application.

-5. **Localhost Environment**
-   The entire application is run in a local environment using MAMP to simulate the real-world use cases without external hosting.

    ---

 ## Detailed Technical Design